-43 Tips for Fearful Flyers!
-Dun, dun, dun!
+43 Tips for Fearful Flyers

+My tips for fearful flyers post needed to be written, for my own benefit as much as yours.
 A single lousy voyage destroyed my confidence in planes.
 Destroyed it.
 I was on a transatlantic flight to Rome, and out of nowhere, heavy turbulence struck us.
 I’m talking overhead compartments springing open.
 Wine spilling.
 Screaming.
 Everything.

 Now I need to mentally prepare myself before boarding any flight – especially overnight, over water flights.
 It sucks.
 Big time.

 However, it’s super important not to let unfounded fears control your life.
 A fear of flying is a common phobia.
 Very common.
 Therefore, a ton of information exists to help sufferers conquer their anxieties about soaring through the skies.

 As you know, I discuss this topic nonstop.
 But to make your lives easier, here are 43 tips for fearful flyers neatly arranged in one simple post.

 Don’t ever, ever, ever let the airline choose your seat for you.
 Ever.
 Unless you’re gonna pay an arm and a leg (ugh, why airlines charge simply for selecting your seat, I’ll never know) for booking in advance, then reserve your seat online well before your departure date.

 Not a fan of riding inside a single aisle plane across the Atlantic Ocean?
 I’m not either even though I logically know smaller planes can handle the ride.
 If you live close to more than one airport, then aim to book your flights on the largest available aircraft.
 The extra room will make you feel better.